jonlpersson/ed-latimore/site/_posts/2024-01-31-how-to-get-rid-of-bad-luck.md

 Stop doing stuff that initiates bad luck.
 Do more of the stuff that generates good luck.

-{% insert widgets/summary.html id="Stoic-Street-Smarts" %}
+{% include widgets/summary.html id="Stoic-Street-Smarts" %}